digitaldrummerj/digitaldrummerj.me/content/posts/2022/022022-hugo-post-by-category.md

 Now you have a custom category list and summary page.

-In our next Hugo post, we will create a page to look at posts categories in a word cloud.
+In our [next post](/hugo-view-post-tag-cloud) on Hugo, we will create a page to look at posts categories in a word cloud.